kris524/kris524/README.md

 ⚛️ I am passionate about Quantum Computing, Cloud, SaaS, FinTech, and Blockchain.

-📖 I always follow SOLID principles when wrting code.
+📖 I always follow SOLID and Clean Code principles when wrting code.

 🛠️ I love contributing to open-source, building, learning Rust 🦀, and participating in hackathons.